Ibrahim Rowther

-Ibrahim Rowther was an Veteran Indian film producer and writer who had worked on Tamil language films.
+Ibrahim Rowther was an Indian film producer and writer who had worked on Tamil language films.
+He was the close friend of Tamil actor and politician Vijayakant.
 He produced films under the studios Rowther Films, Tamilannai Cine Creation and IV Cine International.

 Career

 Ibrahim Rowther launched his first film, Uzhavan Magan in 1987 to promote his friend Vijayakanth as an actor in the Tamil film industry.
 Vijayakanth subsequently garnered several bigger offers, and regularly collaborated with Ibrahim during his acting career.

 In the late 1990s, Ibrahim took up a key administrative role in the Tamil Film Producers Council and later served as its president.
-His production house, Rowther Films, began to flail in the late 1990s and films such as K.Paarthasarathy's Unakkum Enakkum Kalyanam featuring Livingston and Devayani were put on hold.
+His production house, Rowther Films, began to fail in the late 1990s and films such as K.Paarthasarathy's Unakkum Enakkum Kalyanam featuring Livingston and Devayani were put on hold.

 In 2000, Ibrahim Rowther announced five new films as a part of a comeback after the slowdown.
 He created a new banner known as Kamban Kalaikoodam, and planned to collaborate with directors he had already worked with.
 He announced films including Manobala's Naan Paada Ninaippathellam featuring Ramesh Aravind, Swarnamalya and Suhasini; Senthilnathan's Kadhal Mudal Kadhal Varai featuring Bala Kumaran and Uma; J. Panneer's Enakkoru Snehithi featuring Hamsavardhan and Rishi; A. R. Ramesh's Daddy featuring Raghuvaran; and R. Aravindraj's Pesum Vizhigal featuring Jaishankar's son Jaivijay.
 None of the films materialised owing to financial problems.

-His last release was Puriyadha Anandam Puthithaga Arambam (2015) featuring Krish and Srushti Dange in the lead role.
+Rowther Films' first release in the 21st century was Puriyadha Anandam Puthithaga Arambam (2015) featuring Krish and Srushti Dange in the lead role.
 Rowther had selected Krish for the role in late 2012, but the film eventually went through a production delay and did not perform well at the box office.

-Ibrahim often co-produced films with his wife, Tamil Fathima, for the studio Tamilannai Cine Creation.